stackitcloud/stackit-cli/docs/stackit_argus_instance_update.md

   $ stackit argus instance update xxx --plan-id yyy

   Update the plan of an Argus instance with ID "xxx" by specifying the plan name
-  $ stackit argus instance update xxx --plan-name yyy
+  $ stackit argus instance update xxx --plan-name Frontend-Starter-EU01

   Update the name of an Argus instance with ID "xxx"
   $ stackit argus instance update xxx --name new-instance-name